Skip to content

 • For non-residential use, electrochemical ESS not over 50kWh (180 MJ)

 You should also check that the product’s polymeric materials comply with the requirements outlined in UL 746C.
-The only exceptions are electronic systems intended for outdoor installation and electrochemical ESSes.
-These need to employ an enclosure of non-combustible materials.
+The only exceptions are electronic systems intended for outdoor installation and electrochemical ESSes, which need to employ an enclosure of non-combustible materials.

 Lastly, before you get a product certified, ensure you’ve got some cash in hand.
-Getting your product approved usually costs between $5,000 to $15,000.
+Getting your product approved usually costs between $5,000 and $15,000.

 How To Get Your UL Certification